 We also maintain a 401(k) savings plan under which we match a portion of employee contributions.
 This plan is available to essentially all domestic employees following 30 or 60 days of employment.
-Our contributions to this plan, and to similar plans maintained by our foreign subsidiaries, were \$660,000, \$585,000 and \$562,000 for fiscal years 2008, 2007 and 2006, respectively.
+Our contributions to this plan, and to similar plans maintained by our foreign subsidiaries, were \$660,000, \$660,000 and \$585,000 for fiscal years 2009, 2008 and 2007, respectively.

-As of July 31, 2007, we adopted SFAS No. 158, Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans ("SFAS 158").
-SFAS 158 requires us to a) record a liability when the accumulated benefit obligation exceeds the fair value of plan assets and b) recognize as a component of other comprehensive income, net of tax, the gains or losses and prior service costs or credits that arise during the period but are not recognized as components of net periodic benefit cost.
-As a result of the adoption, we recorded approximately \$857,000 as an increase to accumulated other comprehensive income at July 31, 2007.
-The Consolidated Financial Statements for fiscal 2008 and 2007 reflect the adoption of SFAS 158.
+As of July 31, 2007 we adopted SFAS No. 158, Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans ("SFAS No. 158").
+SFAS No. 158 required us to a) record a liability when the accumulated benefit obligation exceeds the fair value of plan assets and b) recognize as a component of other comprehensive income, net of tax, the gains or losses and prior service costs or credits that arise during the period but are not recognized as components of net periodic benefit cost.